 Handouts for the parents:

-- Role Group packets, e.g. on site parents working with hunters will be handed the ‘Hunter’s’ role group section
+- Role Group webpages, e.g. parents working with hunters will be handed the ‘Hunter’s’ role group section

-- Any other section of this manual which parents are using to assist with, e.g. costumes
+- Any other section of this website which parents are using to assist with, e.g. costumes

 - Discuss the ELP philosophy – the value, the learning experience, etc.